Kurt Schumacher: 1949 federal election

 The Federal Republic's first national elections were held in August 1949.
-Schumacher was convinced he would win, and most observers agreed with him.
-But Adenauer's new CDU had several advantages over the SPD.
+Schumacher was convinced he would win, and most observers agreed with him; however, Adenauer's new CDU had several advantages over the SPD in the 1949 West German federal election.
 Much of the SPD's prewar power base was now part of the Soviet Zone, and the most conservative parts of prewar Germany, such as Bavaria and the Rhineland, were in the new Federal Republic of Germany.
 In addition, the American and the French occupying powers favoured Adenauer and did all they could to assist his campaign though the British remained neutral.

-Further, the onset of the Cold War, particularly the behaviour of the Soviets and the German communists in the Soviet Zone, produced an antisocialist reaction in Germany as elsewhere.
-The SPD could very plausibly have won an election in 1945, but the tide had turned against it by 1949.
+The onset of the Cold War, particularly the behaviour of the Soviets and the German communists in the Soviet Zone, produced an anti-socialist reaction in Germany as elsewhere.
+The SPD could very plausibly have won an election in 1945 but the tide had turned against it by 1949.
 That came even as the SPD became increasingly critical of the new East German government.
 Schumacher was especially critical and once called the communists "red-painted fascists".
-Schumacher attempted a heavy distinction in the public consciousness between his vision of "democratic socialism" and the realities in East Germany but still found his party partially damaged by association.
+Schumacher attempted a heavy distinction in the public consciousness between his vision of democratic socialism and the realities in East Germany but still found his party partially damaged by association.
 Another factor was the recovery of the German economy, mainly because of the currency reform of the CDU's Ludwig Erhard.
 Matters were further complicated by Schumacher's declining health.
-In September 1948, he had one of his legs amputated.
-Germans admired Schumacher's courage but doubted that he could carry out the duties of chancellor.
+In September 1948, he had his left leg amputated.

-Although Schumacher's SPD won the most seats of any single party in the election (though the CDU and its sister party, the CSU, together won more seats), the CDU was able to form a centre-right coalition government with the Free Democratic Party, the Christian Social Union, and the German Party.
+Although Schumacher's SPD won the most seats of any single party in the election (the CDU and its sister party, the Christian Social Union in Bavaria or CSU, together won more seats), the CDU was able to form a centre-right coalition government with the CSU, the liberal Free Democratic Party, and the national-conservative German Party.
 Adenauer was elected chancellor, a shock for Schumacher.
 He refused to co-operate in parliamentary matters and denounced the CDU as agents of the capitalists and foreign powers.

-Schumacher opposed the emerging new organisations of European co-operation: the Council of Europe, the European Coal and Steel Community and the European Defence Community.
+Schumacher opposed the emerging new organisations of European co-operation: the Council of Europe, the European Coal and Steel Community, and the European Defence Community.
 He saw them as devices to strengthen capitalism and to extend Allied control over Germany.
-That stand aroused the opposition of the other Western European socialist parties, and eventually, the SPD overruled him and sent delegates to the Council of Europe.
+That stand aroused the opposition of the other Western European socialist parties and eventually the SPD overruled him and sent delegates to the Council of Europe.